ShyamW/Weather_Analysis/README.md

 1. Python 2.7 or Later
     * Programming Language
 2. Plotly
     * Library used to form a state temperature choropleth
+2. ConfigParser
+    * Module used to read from config file